Said Nurmagomedov: Ultimate Fighting Championship

 Nurmagomedov made his promotional debut on July 14, 2018, at UFC Fight Night 133 against Justin Scoggins.
 He won the fight via split decision.

 Nurmagomedov next faced Ricardo Ramos on February 2, 2019, at UFC Fight Night 144.
 He won the fight via TKO in the first round.

 Nurmagomedov faced Raoni Barcelos on December 21, 2019, at UFC Fight Night 165.
 He lost the fight via unanimous decision.

 Nurmagomedov faced promotional newcomer Mark Striegl, whose debut was delayed after testing positive for COVID-19, on October 18, 2020, at UFC Fight Night 180.
 He won the fight via knockout in round one.

 Nurmagomedov was scheduled to face Jack Shore at UFC Fight Night 191 However, Nurmagomedov was pulled from the event due to visa issues, and was replaced by Zviad Lazishvili.

 Nurmagomedov faced Cody Stamann on January 22, 2022, at UFC 270.
 He won the fight via submission in round one.
 This win earned him the Performance of the Night award.

 Nurmagomedov faced Douglas Silva de Andrade on July 9, 2022, at UFC on ESPN 39.
 He won the fight via unanimous decision.

 Nurmagomedov faced Saidyokub Kakhramonov on December 17, 2022, at UFC Fight Night 216.
 He won the fight via submission in round two.

 Nurmagomedov faced Jonathan Martinez on March 11, 2023, at UFC Fight Night 221.
 He lost the fight via unanimous decision.
 13 out of 17 media outlets scored the bout as a victory for Nurmagomedov.

 Nurmagomedov was scheduled to face Kyler Phillips on August 5, 2023, at UFC on ESPN 50.
 However, he withdrew for unknown reasons and was replaced by Raoni Barcelos.

 Nurmagomedov faced Muin Gafurov on October 21, 2023, at UFC 294.
 He won the bout by guillotine choke submission in the first round.
 This fight earned him the Performance of the Night award.

 Nurmagomedov was scheduled to face Montel Jackson on June 22, 2024, at UFC on ABC 6.
 However, Nurmagomedov withdrew from the bout for unknown reasons and was replaced by Farid Basharat.

 Nurmagomedov was scheduled to face Daniel Santos on October 26, 2024, at UFC 308.
 However, one week before the event, Santos withdrew from the fight for unknown reasons and the bout was subsequently cancelled.

 Nurmagomedov was scheduled to face Daniel Marcos on December 14, 2024, at UFC on ESPN 63.
 However, Nurmagomedov withdrew from the fight for unknown reasons and was replaced by Adrian Yañez.

 Nurmagomedov faced Vinicius Oliveira on February 1, 2025 at UFC Fight Night 250.
 He lost the fight by unanimous decision.
 This fight earned him his first Fight of the Night award.

 Nurmagomedov faced Bryce Mitchell on July 26, 2025 at UFC on ABC 9.
 He lost the fight by unanimous decision.

+Nurmagomedov was scheduled to face Javid Basharat on February 7, 2026 at UFC Fight Night 266.
+However, Nurmagomedov was forced to pull out due to visa issues and was replaced by promotional newcomer Gianni Vazquez on 2 days notice.